Thursday, February 4, 2016

 In Mexico they will not automatically bring you the check.
 Just raise a hand to get the waiters attention and say, "la cuenta por favor".
 (Check please)

 It’s easy to catch a taxi in Bucerias.
-Just take and adventure and walk south (left as you face the ocean) towards the hotel from #1-#5 restaurants and you will come across the city square with the Catholic Church.
+Just take an adventure and walk south (left as you face the ocean) towards the hotel and you will come to the city square with the Catholic Church.
 Watch your step.
 Sidewalks need a lot of repair.
 Walk up the square towards the highway and you will find the taxi stand.
 If you go out to dinner early enough and get back in time you can take in the show at the hotel.
 There are a couple of theme buffet nights that include a show.
 Fun, but a little cheesy.

 #2 - ToscanaMia #1 on Trip Advisor for Bucerias.
 Need I say more.
 Either go very early or get a reservation.
 Concierge can do that for you.